amuamushu/cogs9_final_project/README.md

 This project was done for COGS 9: Introduction to Data Science and aims to answer a question revolving UCSD's enrollment rate: whether there was correlation betweeen media influence, as determined by positive/negative sentiment from news articles on UCSD and the school's US World News ranking, and the number of students enrolling every year.

+**Due to time-constraints, we were unable to fully answer the question we presented.
+Instead, the final notebook we did for extra credit aims to showcase our understanding and application of Predictive and Text Analysis.**

 ### Table of Content
 1. [Project Proposal](https://github.com/amuamushu/cogs9_final_project#project-proposal)
 2. [Actual Project (The Jupyter Notebook)](https://github.com/amuamushu/cogs9_final_project#actual-project-the-jupyter-notebook)